electrichive/waggledance/index.md

 You will be sticking with this language until you finish a short programming course (14 - 30 days).
 Once you’ve picked, don’t switch languages until you finish the intro course.
 In fact, don’t switch languages unless you hate the language you’ve been learning and can pick out a language that you’re really excited to learn.
 When you're first starting out, being consistent and gaining fluency in a single language is important.

 You have until the end of today to pick a language.
+To help you get oriented, you may want to read a little about programming from the [r/learnprogramming FAQ](https://www.reddit.com/r/learnprogramming/wiki/faq).

 If you have hit the end of the day without choosing a language, I’m going to pick for you: Congratulations, you’re going to learn Javascript!